dipp/Products.DiPP/README.rst

 .. code-block:: ini

     [webservice]
-    address: 193.30.112.98
+    address: pythia.hbz-nrw.de
     port: 9280
     login: fedoraAdmin
     password: topsecret

-set Server IP and port on the fedora Tool in the zmi
+Set Serveraddress and port on the fedora Tool in the ZMI